 For detailed listing of Bus services, open: narita.airport.jp/en/access/bus/index.html.

-The cheapest Transport into the City: As Narita Airport is located 60km from Tokyo center, in a rural area - for many Narita arrivals transporation costs into the City matter.
+NOTE: Less expensive Transport options into the City: As Narita Airport is located 60km from Tokyo center, in a rural area - for many Narita arrivals transporation costs into the City matter.
 Here are some economical suggestions:

 By Train: The cheapest would be on the Keisei Line (follow 'Railways' signs - take escalator down to lower level, look over overhead blue Keisi signs and ticket counters nearby (request ticket to your destination (not on the Sky Liner).